GNOME/glib/CONTRIBUTING.md

 1) Ask _first_.

-2) With git, we no longer maintain a ChangeLog file, but you are expected to produce a meaningful commit message.
+2) You are expected to produce a meaningful commit message.
    Changes without a sufficient commit message will be reverted.
 See below for the expected format of commit messages.

 Notes: